 I am a PhD candidate at KU Leuven (Voting & Democracy research group) and University of Antwerp (M2P research group).
 My research is primarily situated in the fields of political behaviour, comparative politics, and political psychology, with a strong focus on quantitative methods and commitment to open science.

 During my PhD, I spent three months as a visiting researcher at the Department of Government of the University of Vienna.
-In Autumn 2025, I will conduct a second research stay at the Department of Politics of Aarhus University.
+In Spring 2026, I will conduct a second research stay at the Department of Politics of Aarhus University.

 Education